o3de/o3de.org/content/docs/userguide/ui-editor-load-screens.md

+description: ' Create game and level loading screens with &ALYlong;''s &ui-canvas-editor;, and then add the canvas file paths to settings in the game.cfg and level.cfg files. '
+slug: ui-editor-load-screens
+title: Defining Game and Level Load Screens
+---
 # Defining Game and Level Load Screens<a name="ui-editor-load-screens"></a>

 You can create a game or level loading screen with the **UI Editor**\.
 The game loading screen is displayed while the game loads\.
 The level loading screen is displayed while a level loads\.
 You can create and define a loading screen for each level\.